-Pre-Requisite: BIO 101 Total Clock Hours: 30
+Pre-Requisite: BIO 101 Total Clock Hours: 30 Method of Delivery: Blended

 BIS 133 BUSINESS INFORMATION SYSTEMS I

 This course will assist students in reviewing fundamental accounting concepts and principles through the use of QuickBooks.
 Students will learn to use QuickBooks to understand and interpret financial statements.
 Students will learn to generate most financial accounting information such as purchase orders, sales invoices, and financial statements.